Why Did Café del Mar in Cartagena Close and What Replaced It?

 However, it seems no other legally viable arrangement was ever reached.

-On January 25, 2023, Café del Mar and ETCAR were ordered by the Consejo de Estado to terminate their contract with the Baluarte de Santo Domingo to be returned to ETCAR’s sole administration within 6 months and any future arrangement would have to walk the line between compatible and exclusive.
+On January 25, 2023, Café del Mar and ETCAR were ordered by the Consejo de Estado to terminate their contract.
+At that time the Baluarte de Santo Domingo would be returned to ETCAR’s sole administration within 6 months and any future arrangement would have to walk the line between compatible and exclusive.

 It seems that order was finally carried out nearly 18 months later with the formal forced closure of Café del Mar by Cartagena’s authorities on September 2, 2024.